The Sydney Gazette: Production

 The Gazette was printed alongside government orders, rules and regulations on a small printing press and used type brought to the colony by Governor Phillip in January 1788.
 It was initially printed as a single sheet, folded into four pages of foolscap size, with each page typeset in three columns.
-In appearance, it resembled the London Gazette.
+In appearance, it resembled The London Gazette.
 Its masthead was a locally produce woodcut of Sydney and carried the imprimatur 'Published by Authority'.
 For a long time the wood-cut depicted a female figure seated on a bale surrounded by the words, "Thus we hope to prosper".
 On 24 June 1804, this woodcut was replaced by another which represented the royal arms.

 Editorial independence was not an option when the printing press was located in Government House, used government ink and printed on government paper.

-The scarcity of type in the Colony was shown by the fact that the capital W in "Wales", and the capital A in "Advertiser" were formed using inverted V's.
-In addition the lack of paper meant the quality of the publication was extremely variable and led to the printer sending out numerous requests for Spanish paper to enable him to complete his work.
+The scarcity of type in the Colony was shown by the fact that the capital W in "Wales", and the capital A in "Advertiser" were formed using inverted Vs. In addition the lack of paper meant the quality of the publication was extremely variable and led to the printer sending out numerous requests for Spanish paper to enable him to complete his work.

 In May 1803, Howe successfully requested new type and additional engravings to replace the worn type that had been used previously.
 The printing materials were further upgraded by Howe's son, when he enlarged the newspaper to Demy size in 1824.

-From the 5 March 1803, and for some time afterwards the "Gazette' was published weekly.
-The sixth edition was published on Sunday 10 April 1803 and for the next 7 years continued to be issued on that day.
+From the 5 March 1803, and for some time afterwards, the Gazette was published weekly.
+The sixth edition was published on Sunday 10 April 1803 and for the next seven years continued to be issued on that day.
 From the 29 September 1825, the Gazette was issued weekly, after which it was published bi-weekly until 30 December 1826.
 For six weeks, from 1 January to 10 February 1827, it appeared daily, but the postal service could not accommodate this schedule.

 The last issue of the Gazette appeared on 23 December 1843.